kohei-us/mdds/doc/multi_type_vector.rst

             db.set<double>(i, 1.0);
     }

-which, when executed, takes quite sometime to complete.
+which, when executed, may take quite sometime to complete especially when you are using an older version of mdds.
 This particular example exposes one weakness that multi_type_vector has; because it needs to first look up the position of the block to operate with, and that lookup *always* starts from the first block, the time it takes to find the correct block increases as the number of blocks goes up.
 This example demonstrates the worst case scenario of such lookup complexity since it always inserts the next value at the last block position.

 Fortunately, there is a simple solution to this which the following code demonstrates::